The Substance: Plot

 Fleeing the studio, Monstro Elisasue collapses and explodes into viscera.
 Elisabeth's original face detaches from the gore, crawling onto her neglected star on the Hollywood Walk of Fame.
-She smiles as she hallucinates being admired before melting into a puddle of blood, which is cleaned up by a floor scrubber the next day.
+She smiles as she hallucinates being admired before melting into a puddle of blood, which is cleaned up by a sidewalk scrubber the next day.

 Production

 The Substance was an international co-production between France, the United Kingdom and the United States.
 Coralie Fargeat was director and producer alongside Working Title Films co-producers Eric Fellner and Tim Bevan, and Blacksmith, a Paris-based production company created by Fargeat that same year.
 Filming began on May 9, 2022, and wrapped in October 2022, spanning 108 shooting days.
 (Note: CNC states 108 days of shooting, which is confirmed by executive producer Alexandra Loewy in a separate interview.
 Screen Daily states 109 and the LA Times states 87 days of principal photography with 30 days for the lab shoot.)
 The film's budget was $17.5-18 million.
 (Note: $18 million is stated by the executive producer in an interview and reported by Variety; prior sources report $17.5 million.)
+The project took five years from concept to release.